-It’s hard when photography is such a saturated market, and from starting so young, I find people often evaluate your profession and success by how much money you’re earning or shoots your booking, or perhaps this was an evaluate of myself feeling like I need to prove myself and my work.
+It’s hard when photography is such a saturated market, and from starting so young, I find people often evaluate your profession and success by how much money you’re earning or shoots your booking, or perhaps this was an evaluation of myself feeling like I need to prove myself and my work.
 This resulted in taking on any shoot that came my way, for that would mean I’m actively engaged in my business, and “doing it”.
-When I would shoot 15 weddings in a summer at the age of 18, I felt like I had the approval of others to be taken seriously, but I lost the passion and connection with my art.
-Success to me is no longer about how much, instead its learning to say no when needed, and staying true to my values and how this can connect to the work I produce.
-It’s about providing the client with something that goes beyond just a photo, and is also about the experience.
+When I would shoot 15 weddings in summer at the age of 18, I felt like I had the approval of others to be taken seriously, but I lost the passion and connection with my art.
+Success to me is no longer about how much, instead it’s learning to say no when needed and staying true to my values and how this can connect to the work I produce.
+It’s about providing the client with something that goes beyond just a photo and is also about the experience.

 For anyone looking to embark on their own journey as an artist or just as anything else – what would you say to encourage and inspire?

 Prioritize it, and yourself!
 I know from my experience, it’s so easy to just say “I would like to go there, do this, see that… maybe someday.” – always questioning the effort and money involved.
 Honestly though, if it’s something you desire, and have a spark in you to do – just commit to it, and the rest will fall into place one way or another.
-After committing to staying put in Halifax this past year, I am also a strong believer that roots and stillness are important for growth, but if you’re open to the world, I think traveling can teach you some of the most fundamental and life changing things.
+After committing to staying put in Halifax this past year, I am also a strong believer that roots and stillness are important for growth, but if you’re open to the world, I think traveling can teach you some of the most fundamental and life-changing things.